 Your average Monday evening.
 It was gone 7pm as I left the office and headed towards Datchet.
 It is at this time in the evening when I have to make a decision.
-Do I take the M4, which is relatively speaking is an easier journey (but slightly longer at 22 miles) or do I take my regular scenic route via Datchet and Windsor Great Park?
+Do I take the M4, which is relatively speaking an easier journey (but slightly longer at 22 miles) or do I take my regular scenic route via Datchet and Windsor Great Park?
 I decided upon my usual route as I was not going directly home.
-I was going to collect an electrical item from Currys PC World (for my sins).
+I was going to collect an electrical item from Currys PC World (for my sins) at The Peel Centre.

 While this was a minor inconvenience, it was nice to appreciate the fact that I live so close to an important landmark.
 Not just from a tourism aspect, sometimes we forget that this little castle is actually home.
 I made it to Currys PC World before they closed, although my transaction had to be processed three times (yes three) before I could finally leave the store with my purchase in hand.
 There are a multitude of reasons I prefer to shop online.